DLR-SC/tigl/doc/tutorials.md

 \n

 5 ) Click on "Add a new fuselage" in the Editor widget.
-  If the editor widget is not shown either activate the widget trough the menu (View->Display->Editor) or press the shortcut alt+Shift+M.
+  If the editor widget is not shown, either activate the widget through the menu (View->Display->Editor) or enter the shortcut alt+Shift+M.

 @image html images/tutorial_scratch/tuto_scratch_5.png
 \n

-6 ) In the dialog box, chose the UID for this fuselage, the number of section and the profile UID, then click on "OK".
+6 ) In the dialog box, choose the UID for this fuselage, the number of section and the profile UIDs, then click on "OK".
-It's important to give the correct UID at this point, because, for the moment, it's impossible to change UID later one.
-Remark, that the other UIDs as section UIDs or the transformation UIDs are automatically generated and derived from this given UID.
+It is important to give the correct UID at this point, because, for the moment, it is impossible to change UID later on.
+Observe, that the other UIDs such as section UIDs or the transformation UIDs are automatically generated and derived from this given UID.

 @image html images/tutorial_scratch/tuto_scratch_6.png
 \n

-7 ) Click on the button to fit the content on the view port or press the shortcut Alt+A, because you are probably to fare a way from your fuselage.
+7 ) Click on the button to fit the content on the view port or enter the shortcut Alt+A, because you are probably to far away from the fuselage.

 @image html images/tutorial_scratch/tuto_scratch_7.png
 \n